SallyB1988/constructor-word-guess/README.md

 # constructor-word-guess

 This is a terminal based version of hangman.
-Clone this code, then run `npm install` in your terminal window.
+Clone this repository, then run `npm install` in your terminal window.
 To run the game, enter `node index.js` in the terminal window.

 There are three phrases for the user to guess.